ahmadalwy3/ahmadalwy3/Blocking-mode:-medium-mode.md

 Blocking-wise, this is one significant leap from [easy mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-easy-mode).
 However, be ready to accept that you will have to un-break websites, though at a lesser rate than [hard mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-hard-mode), since passive 3rd-party resources (i.e. images, css) are not blocked in medium mode.

-This is where you start to use [dynamic filtering](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering), a feature available only effectively use medium mode.
+This is where you start to use [dynamic filtering](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering), a feature available only when you tell uBlock Origin that you are an [advanced user](https://github.com/gorhill/uBlock/wiki/Advanced-user-features).
+Be sure to read [the guide](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering) before, it is assumed that you understand well how dynamic filtering works in order to use medium mode effectively.

 ![3rd-party scripts are blocked by default](https://cloud.githubusercontent.com/assets/585534/9021740/41eac000-3821-11e5-9842-c4c6fea573c3.png)<br>
 <sup>3rd-party scripts and frames are blocked by default.</sup>